-In particular ANZ National Bank Limited is aware that the Commerce Commission is investigating the level of default fees charged on credit cards and the level of currency conversion charges on overseas transactions using credit cards under the CCCFA.
-The Commission is also investigating early repayment charges on fixed rate mortgages.
+In particular the Bank is aware that the Commerce Commission is investigating the level of default fees charged on credit cards, the level of currency conversion charges on overseas transactions using credit cards and also informal excess arrangements on credit cards under the CCCFA.
 At this stage the possible outcome of these investigations and any liability or impact on fees cannot be determined with any certainty.
+The Commission has concluded its investigation into early repayment charges on fixed rate mortgages with no action being taken against the Bank.

-ING New Zealand Funds
+ING NZ Funds

-ANZ National Bank Limited ("the Bank") markets and distributes a range of wealth management products in New Zealand, which are managed by ING (NZ) Limited.
-Trading in the ING Diversified Yield Fund and the ING Regular Income Fund ("the Funds") was suspended on 13 March 2008, due to deterioration in the liquidity and credit markets.
-Units in these Funds were sold by the Bank to Bank customers.
+The Bank markets and distributes a range of wealth management products in New Zealand.
+The products are manufactured and managed by ING NZ.
+Trading in two of the products, the ING Diversified Yield Fund and the ING Regular Income Fund (together, "the Funds"), was suspended on 13 March 2008, due to deterioration in the liquidity and credit markets.
+Units in the Funds were sold by the Bank to its customers.

-On 5 June 2009, ING NZ AUT Investments Limited, a subsidiary of ING (NZ) Limited, made an offer to investors in the Funds.
+In June 2009, ING NZ AUT Investments Limited, a subsidiary of ING NZ, made an offer to investors in the Funds.
 The offer closed on 13 July 2009.
-Investors holding approximately 99% of the funds accepted the offer and have received a payment of 60 cents per unit in the ING Diversified Yield Fund or 62 cents per unit in the ING Regular Income Fund, as applicable, either (i) in cash, or (ii) by way of deposit in an on-call account with the Bank, paying 8.30% per annum fixed for up to five years.
+Investors holding approximately 99% of the Funds accepted the offer to purchase their units and have received a payment of 60 cents per unit in the ING Diversified Yield Fund or 62 cents per unit in the ING Regular Income Fund, as applicable, either (i) in cash, or (ii) by way of deposit in an on-call account with the Bank, paying 8.30% per annum fixed for up to five years.